Skip to main content

 Scan code in the Veracode Platform

-Use Veracode Upload and Scan to perform Static Analysis scans of your application source code and review the results.
+Use Upload and Scan to perform Static Analysis scans of your application source code and Software Compilation Analysis (SCA) scans of your open source components.
 You can configure the scans to run against security policies, and create policy scans that ensure your applications comply with your organization's security requirements.
+To access the SCA scan results, you must have an SCA license and your Veracode account must have the required user roles.

 If you want to scan during testing, outside your production environment, you can scan in a development sandbox.